HewlettPackard/CountryCrab/README.md

 ## Installing CountryCrab

-After running Docker to install the CountryCrab package run
+In the case the container is not used, to install the CountryCrab package run
 ```sh
 pip install -e .
 ```